AverageMarcus/blog/src/posts/2018-02-04-private-variables-in-javascript.md

 So how can we go about protecting data that shouldn't change during runtime?
 Let's take a look at some options.

 > Throughout this post I will reuse an example class that is used to build a shape.
-It's width and height can only be set when initialised and provides a property to get the area.
+Its width and height can only be set when initialised and provides a property to get the area.
 > For more information on the `get` keyword used in these examples take a look at my last post on [Getters and Setters](/2018-01-26-getters-and-setters-in-javascript)

 ## Naming convention